akuklev/HOCC/overview.md

 where any non-trivial statement, let alone proof, is essentially unreadable due to the exorbitant length and a flood of "implementation details" that have nothing to do with the mathematical ideas being conveyed.
 To address this problem, Mizar System developed an advanced layer of macros.
-As it always the case for advanced macroassembler languages, a type system had to be introduced to regulate composability and enforce abstraction.
+As it always the case for advanced meta-programming languages, a type system had to be introduced to regulate composability and enforce abstraction.
 Eventually, high-level semantics for the macro language emerged, allowing to “debug” the high-level code instead of the low-level assembly code it elaborates into.